WooCommerce Guide: How to Start an Online Store in 1 Hour

 The WooCommerce wizard gets your store up and running.
 However, there are a lot more settings within the plugin to configure.
 To set up a unique store tailored to your requirements, you may need to spend some additional time tweaking it.

-To get started, visit WooCommerce > Settings in your dashboard.
+To get started, visit WooCommerce > Settings in your admin panel.

 There are a lot of options here.
 We won’t go through all of them, but we’ll touch on some of the highlights.